Fast projection onto the top-k-sum constraint: Efficient Intersection Point Searching

 In order to find $G_r(u)$, we construct its lower bound and increase the bound.
 Note that for any sequence $\vect{v}$ such that $\vect{b}_T := \{a_i: i \in \I(\vect{a}, G_r(u), u)\} \subseteq \vect{v} \subseteq \vect{b} := \{a_i : i \in \I(\vect{a}, -, u)\}$, by setting

 we have

 Hence, $\rho$ is a lower bound of $G_r(u)$.
 Consequently, if $a_i \leq \rho$ for $a_i\in\vect{v}$, we can remove $a_i$ from $\vect{v}$ and recalculate $\rho$ using~\eqref{equ: rho calculate}, leading to an increasing to $\rho$.
-By alternating between the calculation of $\rho$~\eqref{equ: rho calculate} and the update of the sequence $\vect{v}$ by discarding its elements smaller or equal to $\rho$, the algorithm will converge after a finite number of iterations, with $\rho = G_r(u)$.
+By alternating between the calculation of $\rho$~\eqref{equ: rho calculate} and the update of the sequence $\vect{v}$ by discarding its elements smaller or equal to $\rho$, the algorithm will converge to $G_r(u)$.
+While the exact number of iterations is inherently data-dependent, governed by the distribution of elements in $\vect{v}$ relative to the rising threshold $\rho$, this process is guaranteed to terminate in at most $|\vect{v}| - (k-m)$ steps, where $|\vect{v}|$ denotes the initial cardinality of the sequence.

 However, this introduces another critical consideration: \textbf{how can we guarantee the inclusion of all elements in $\vect{b}_T$?}

 To address this issue, note that Inequality~\eqref{equ: lower bound} holds for any subsequence $\vect{v} \subseteq \vect{b}$ with $|\vect{v}| > k-m$.
 Leveraging this insight, we can first initialize a lower bound $\rho$ of $G_r(u)$ using $\vect{v} \subseteq \vect{b}$ satisfying $|\vect{v}| = k - m + 1$.
 We then progressively add elements from the remaining elements in $\vect{b}$ to $\vect{v}$ if they have the potential to exceed $G_r(u)$, updating $\rho$ accordingly using~\eqref{equ: rho calculate}.
 Specifically, when processing $b_j$, if $b_j \leq \rho$, it follows that $b_j \leq G_r(u)$, and therefore, this element can be safely excluded from further consideration.
 Conversely, if $b_j > \rho$, we incorporate it into $\vect{v}$ and update $\rho$ using~\eqref{equ: rho calculate}, leading to an increasing to $\rho$.
 We then continue to evaluate the next element $b_{j+1}$ until the whole sequence $\vect{b}$ has been processed.
 Through this process, all elements that are larger than $G_r(u)$ are collected.